Andal Ampatuan Jr.: Role in the 2009 Maguindanao massacre

+Graft case

+In 2018, the Office of the Ombudsman filed graft charges over a ₱238.3-million fuel supply deal during the term of late provincial governor Andal Sr.

+On November 23, 2023 (coinciding with the 14th anniversary of the massacre), the Sandiganbayan Sixth Division convicted Andal Jr. of 21 counts of violating the Anti-Graft and Corrupt Practices Act, sentenced him to between 127 years, 9 months to 210 years in prison in total, and ordered him to pay ₱44.183 million in civil liability to the Maguindanao provincial government.
+He is perpetually disqualified from holding public office.
+The verdict was related to the undelivered fuel supply to the provincial government from a Petron station in Shariff Aguak, where he was the owner.

+Three co-accused were also convicted—two of falsification of public documents, another in connection with the provincial government's purchase of lumber, though the latter was reported already dead.
+The cases for three other individuals, one of them also accused over the purchase of lumber and reported dead, were temporarily archived as they remain at-large.

+Court records show that in 2008, Andal Jr., along with his father Andal Sr. and several government officials, reportedly conspired to award the contract for the purchase of diesel fuel to the petroleum station without any bidding; and in releasing public funds despite failure of the station to completely deliver fuel products that were supposed to be used in road rehabilitation projects, which were certified finished by the provincial government but were later found by the Commission on Audit otherwise.

 Personal life

 Andal Jr. is the eighth of the eleven children of Andal Ampatuan Sr. with his first wife Bai Laila Uy-Ampatuan.
-Zaldy is his full-blooded brother.
+Zaldy is his full brother.
 He has more than thirty other siblings through his father's five other wives.

 Andal Jr.'s first wife, Reshal Santiago Ampatuan, served as mayor of Datu Unsay until her death due to cardiac arrest in 2018; she was 38.
 The couple had six children.

 Their son, Andal V (nicknamed "Datu Aguak", the second of the six siblings), garnered the highest number of votes in the 2019 Datu Unsay municipal council elections.
 In July that year, the town's mayor and vice mayor resigned, citing "lack of capability to govern".
 In accordance with the Local Government Code, Andal V became the town's new mayor.
 The new vice mayor is also a relative of theirs: Janine Ampatuan Mamalapat.

 Ampatuan has a second wife named Shahira.

 Ampatuan declared his 2008 net worth as ₱39.3 million, making him the richest in his family.
 He had 16 properties in Davao City with a total market value of ₱11.22 million.